aarora80/aarora80.github.io/README.md

 - Natural Language Processing 🤖
 - Recommender Systems 🤖

-Recently, I have worked for Qualitest - an AI-Led Quality Engineering Company, as a Machine Learning Engineer Intern where I built end-to-end applications to integrate various testing models.
-I designed an AI interface to automate Quality Assurance Testing using machine learning models and artificial intelligence, and collaborated on optimizing feature selection for their Qualisense model powered by OpenAI.
-I am currently working as an Undergraduate Research Assistant under Dr. YooJung Choi, conducting research at a probabilistic reasoning and learning lab, focusing on trustworthy AI/ML and advanced probabilistic models.
-My current project involves developing methods for image inpainting using Sum-Product Networks (SPNs) and Probabilistic Factor Graphs (PFGs).
-By training these models on a diverse dataset of images with missing sections, I aim to enhance their capability in reconstructing and enhancing images reliably.
+Recently, I have worked for **Qualitest** - an AI-Led Quality Engineering Company, as a **Machine Learning Engineer Intern** where I:

+- Built end-to-end applications to integrate various testing models.
+- Designed an AI interface to automate Quality Assurance Testing using machine learning models and artificial intelligence.
+- Collaborated on optimizing feature selection for their Qualisense model powered by OpenAI.

+I am currently working as an **Undergraduate Research Assistant** under **Dr. YooJung Choi**, conducting research at a probabilistic reasoning and learning lab, focusing on trustworthy AI/ML and advanced probabilistic models.
+My current project involves:

+- Developing methods for image inpainting using Sum-Product Networks (SPNs) and Probabilistic Factor Graphs (PFGs).
+- Training these models on a diverse dataset of images with missing sections.
+- Enhancing their capability in reconstructing and enhancing images reliably.

 This work demonstrates the application of probabilistic models in solving real-world challenges in computer vision, particularly in image restoration.
 I hope you enjoy my website!

 I am also an avid Indian Classical Music Performer and Enthusiast! 🎤🎶